JavaScript-NZ/Society-Documentation/Conference_Code_of_Conduct.md

 ### Warnings

-Any member of conference staff can issue a verbal warning to a participant that their behavior violates the conference's anti-harassment policy.
+Any member of conference staff can issue a verbal warning to a participant that their behaviour violates the conference's anti-harassment policy.
 Warnings should be reported to [insert email address/phone number/etc. here] as soon as practical.
 The report should include:

 * Identifying information (name/badge number) of the participant
 * The time you issued the warning
-* The behavior that was in violation
+* The behaviour that was in violation
-* The approximate time of the behavior (if different than the time of warning)
+* The approximate time of the behaviour (if different than the time of warning)
 * The circumstances surrounding the incident
 * Your identity
 * Other people involved in the incident